malteos/awesome-document-similarity/README.md

 #### Concatenations

+- Reimers, N. and Gurevych, I. 2019.
+Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks.
+The 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP 2019) (2019).

 #### Applications

 - Mueller, J. and Thyagarajan, A. 2014.
 Siamese Recurrent Architectures for Learning Sentence Similarity.
 Proceedings of the Thirtieth AAAI Conference on Artificial Intelligence (AAAI-16).
 2012 (2014), 1386–1393.
 DOI:https://doi.org/10.1109/CVPR.2014.180.